Top Guide to Lake Bunyonyi Uganda: All you need to know

 Sharing is caring!

-Lake Bunyonyi, known for its green and lush terraced hills is located in the southwestern part of Uganda.
+Located in southwestern Uganda is Lake Bunyonyi, known for its scenic beauty of green and lush terraced hills and is the most beautiful lake in the area.
 Translated Bunyonyi means “place of many little birds.”
 Over 200 species to be exact.
-That alone should pique your interest in visiting.
+That alone should pique your interest.

-It is the second deepest lake in Africa, and third deepest in the world, with the deepest area said to be 900m and consists of 29 islands.
+It is the second deepest lake in Africa, and third deepest in the world, with the deepest area said to be 900m with 29 islands of Lake Bunyonyi.
 Each island with its own history and story to tell.

 Getting there

 The funny thing about Uganda is many of the roads have no names and the other thing is they are pretty terrible.
-It is recommended that you go with a guide or have someone drive you there.
+It is recommended that you go on a guided tour or have someone drive you there.

 If you are bent set on getting there on your own Lake Bunyonyi is located in the southwest, north of Kabale district and 466km from Kampala, the capital of Uganda.